The Saddler of Bawtry

 (n.) a legendary figure of folklore, whose demise is used as an excuse to never turn down an offer of a drink

-We tweeted the curious expression don’t be like the saddler of Bawtry over on HH the other day—an eighteenth century phrase warning never to refuse the offer of a drink:
+Don’t be like the saddler of Bawtry is an eighteenth century phrase warning never to refuse the offer of a drink.

 Bawtry is a small market town near Doncaster in South Yorkshire, England.
-According to the story, once upon a time a saddler (i.e. saddle-maker) from Bawtry fell foul of the law and found himself sentenced to be hanged at the nearby York gallows.
+According to the tale behind this particular expression, a saddler from Bawtry fell foul of the law and found himself sentenced to be hanged at the nearby York gallows.

 Whether true or not, this tale has ultimately been used as a proverbial warning not to turn down a drink since the mid eighteenth century at least.